funcool/buddy-auth/doc/user-guide.md

 encrypted instead of simply signed.
 This is useful when token may contain some additional user information that should not be public.

-It will look similar to the previous (jws) example but instead using jwe with asymmetric key encryption algorithm:
+It will look similar to the previous (jws) example but instead uses jwe with asymmetric key encryption algorithm:

 ```clojure